cj3kim/commonly-famous/CONTRIBUTING.md

     bug/repo-where-issue-was-filed/GH-issue-number/kebab-cased-description

-So if you were fixing a bug for issue #42 in the `famous/core` repo, you would name your branch `bug/core/GH-42/particle-render-flicker`
+So if you were fixing a bug for issue #42 in the `core` repo, you would name your branch `bug/core/GH-42/particle-render-flicker`